• Skip to primary navigation

 Ikura salmon roe on a bed of rice with shiso leaf and wasabi in a donburi bowl.

 We make Ikura donburis when we are in the mood for something richly flavored, but light and satisfying.
-These donburi, or rice bowls, make the perfect lunch or a light dinner, especially with delicious Japanese sides like Furikake and Lemon Shishito Peppers, Spicy Tuna Onigiri, or Spicy Kani Salad.
+These donburi, or rice bowls, make the perfect lunch or a light dinner, especially with delicious Japanese sides like our Shishito Peppers Recipe, Tuna Onigiri, or Spicy Kani Salad.

 Jump to: